Do you need a visa to go to Russia?

 Transit Visa: Because the country spans such a large area, single and double entry visas are available for transit through Russia for any transfer exceeding 24 hours up to 30 days.
-No additional paperwork is required other than the application form, passport photos, and itinerary, but if you plan on transiting to a country that requires a visa, you’ll need to have this ready to apply for the transit visa.
+No additional paperwork is required other than the application form, passport photos, and itinerary, but if you plan on transiting to a country that requires a visa, you’ll need to have this ready to apply for the Russian transit visa.
 Even if you’re planning on transiting through Moscow for a few weeks with access to embassies, your passport needs to reflect your travel plans on arrival in Russia.

 Business Visa: These visas to Russia are issued as three-year multiple entry for US citizens.
 In addition to all the standard paperwork, all applicants need to enclose a written statement from their host company or organization with detailed information.

 Two types of processing are available for any Russian visa: 4-20 business days (standard), and 3 business days (expedited).
 In general, you should expect expedited processing to cost twice as much as standard.
 More about time frames can be found here.

 Standard fees are listed below (subject to change based on the publication date):

 If your passport has been replaced or renewed, the Russian government offers a visa replacement service for only $36, provided the visa has not yet expired.
 More info about Russian visa costs can be found here.